naimam/FOODHUNT/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get started you will need to installsome frameworks and

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install the following on your host before deployment
 * npm
   ```sh
   npm install npm@latest -g